Music Together® Sing Shalom

 - Truckee Tahoe Music Together (Reno, NV)

-This Winter you can spot a Music Together Sing Shalom class taking place at Jewish and other community-based venues where families go for enrichment classes like art, swimming, open play, and music, and cultural programming:
+Music Together Sing Shalom class take place at Jewish and other community-based venues where families go for enrichment classes like art, open play, dance, music, and cultural programming:

 - Marion Aaron Gural JCC, Cedarhurst, NY